endlos99/xdt99/doc/MANUAL.md

     $ ls
     asbank.a99  asbank_6000_b0.bin  asbank_6000_b1.bin

-`xas99` warns about illegal cross-bank accesses, but it cannot guarantee that the correct bank is always active.
+`xas99` warns about illegal cross-bank accesses in address arguments, but access from and to shared code segments are not checked.

-          AORG >6000,0
+          AORG >6000
+          BANK 0
     L1    B    @L3      ; OK
           B    @L2      ; error: different bank

-          AORG >6000,1
+          BANK 1
     L2    B    @L3      ; OK
           B    @L1      ; error: different bank

-          AORG >A000
+          AORG >7000
+          BANK ALL
-    L3    B    @L1      ; OK, needs correct bank
-          B    @L2      ; OK, needs correct bank
+    L3    B    @L1      ; OK, implies correct bank is present B    @L2      ; OK, implies correct bank is present

-In this example, the `B` instructions in segment `A000` will both branch to `L1` or `L2`, depending on which bank is active.
+In this example, the `B` instructions in segment `>7000` will branch to `L1` or `L2`, depending on which bank is active.

 The new `XORG` directive sets the location counter to a new address but does not change the actual placement of the subsequent code segment.